MicrosoftDocs/SupportArticles-docs/support/sql/connect/cannot-generate-sspi-context-error.md

 > - [Troubleshooting TCP/IP](/previous-versions/tn-archive/bb727023(v=technet.10))
 > - [Advanced troubleshooting for TCP/IP issues](/windows/client-management/troubleshoot-tcpip)

 Check whether any aliases for the destination SQL Server exist in SQL Server Configuration Manager and in the SQL Server Client Network utility.
-If such an alias exists, ensure it's configured correctly.
-Check server names, network protocols, port numbers, and so on.
+If such an alias exists, ensure it's configured correctly by checking server names, network protocol, the port number, and so on.

 ### Step 2: Verify communication between domains